eclipse-edc/Connector/samples/03-configuration/README.md

 - if a config value is not present, we should either specify a default value (i.e. `"health"`) or throw an `EdcException`
 - configuration values should be handled in the `*Extension` class, as it's job is to set up the extension and its required business logic (e.g. the controller).
-The extension itself should not contain any business logic.
+The extension itself should not contain any business logic
-- it's better to pass the config value directly into the business logic than passing the entire `ServiceExtensionContext`
+- it's better to pass the config value directly into the business logic than passing the entire `ServiceExtensionContext`, using configuration objects when there are more than one